casper-network/docs-archive/node-operator/setup.rst

 Two main folders are relevant for our software: ``/etc/casper`` and ``/var/lib/casper``.

-Also, the default location for executables from the Debian package install is ``/usr/bin``.

 The following is the state of the filesystem after installing the ``casper-client`` and ``casper-node-launcher`` Debian packages, and also after running the script */etc/casper/pull_casper_node_version.sh*.

 ``/usr/bin``
 ~~~~~~~~~~~~~
+The default location for executables from the Debian package install is ``/usr/bin``.

 * ``casper-client`` - A client for interacting with the Casper network
 * ``casper-node-launcher`` - The launcher application which starts the ``casper-node`` as a child process